wui-hong/tp/docs/UserGuide.md

 Examples:

-* `listPerson` followed by `deletePerson 6` deletes the 6th person in the application
+* `listPerson` followed by `deletePerson 6` deletes the 6th person in the application.
-* `listPerson alex` followed by `deletePerson 1` deletes the 1st person in the results of the `listPerson alex` command
+* `listPerson alex` followed by `deletePerson 1` deletes the 1st person in the results of the `listPerson alex` command.

 ![deletePerson_success](images/user-guide/deletePersonSuccess.png)